-- If the PP to which conformance is being claimed does not have a statement of security problem definition, this work unit is not applicable and therefore considered to be satisfied. - If strict conformance is required by the PP to which conformance is being claimed, no conformance claim rationale is required.
-Instead, the evaluator determines whether - a) the threats in the PP under evaluation are a superset of or identical to the threats in the PP to which conformance is being claimed; - b) the OSPs in the PP under evaluation are a superset of or identical to the OSPs in the PP to which conformance is being claimed; - c) the assumptions in the PP under evaluation are identical to the assumptions in the PP to which conformance is being claimed; - If demonstrable conformance is required by the PP to which conformance is being claimed, the evaluator examines the conformance claim rationale to determine that it demonstrates that the statement of security problem definition of the PP under evaluation is equivalent or more restrictive than the statement of security problem definition in the PP to which conformance is being claimed. - For guidance on "equivalent or more restrictive" see CC Part 1 Annex D, PP conformance. - APE_CCL.1.9C The conformance claim rationale shall demonstrate that the statement of security objectives is consistent with the statement of security objectives in the PPs for which conformance is being claimed. - The evaluator shall examine the conformance claim rationale to determine that the statement of security objectives is consistent, as defined by the conformance statement of the PPs, with the statement of security objectives in the PPs. - 181 If the PP does not claim conformance to another PP, this work unit is not applicable and therefore considered to be satisfied. - If strict conformance is required by the PP to which conformance is being claimed, no conformance claim rationale is required.
+- all operational environments that would meet the security problem definition in the PP to which conformance is claimed, would also meet the security problem definition in the PP claiming conformance (with one exception in the next bullet); - besides a set of assumptions in the PP claiming conformance needed to demonstrate conformance to the SPD of the PP to which conformance is claimed, an PP claiming conformance may specify further assumptions, but only if these additional assumptions are independent of and do not affect the security problem definition as defined in the PP to which conformance is claimed.
+More detailed, there are no assumptions in the PP claiming conformance that exclude threats to the TOE that need to be countered by the TOE according to the PP to which conformance is claimed.
+Similarly, there are no assumptions in the PP claiming conformance that realize aspects of an OSP stated in the PP to which conformance is claimed, which are meant to be fulfilled by the TOE according to the PP to which conformance is claimed. - APE_CCL.1.9C The conformance claim rationale shall demonstrate that the statement of security objectives is consistent with the statement of security objectives in the PPs for which conformance is being claimed. - The evaluator shall examine the conformance claim rationale to determine that the statement of security objectives is consistent, as defined by the conformance statement of the PPs, with the statement of security objectives in the PPs. - If the PP does not claim conformance to another PP, this work unit is not applicable and therefore considered to be satisfied. - If strict conformance is required by the PP to which conformance is being claimed, no conformance claim rationale is required.
 Instead, the evaluator determines whether: - The PP under evaluation contains all security objectives for the TOE of the PP to which conformance is being claimed.
-Note that it is allowed for the PP under evaluation to have additional security objectives for the TOE; - The PP under evaluation contains exactly all security objectives for the operational environment (with one exception in the next bullet).
-Note that it is not allowed for the PP under evaluation to have additional security objectives for the operational environment;
+Note that it is allowed for the PP under evaluation to have additional security objectives for the TOE; - The security objectives for the operational environment in the PP claiming conformance are identical to the security objectives for the operational environment in the PP to which conformance is being claimed, with two possible exceptions described in the following two bullet points; - a security objective for the operational environment (or part of such security objective) from the PP to which conformance is claimed, can be replaced by the same (part of the) security objective stated for the TOE;